 Mobile: 07944 617202

-John has been Head Water Bailiff for the Ness District Salmon Fishery Board for over 15 years.
-His responsibilities include the day to day management of our bailiff team and ensuring the practical delivery of our fisheries enforcement and river management strategies.
+John has been Head Water Bailiff for the Ness District Salmon Fishery Board for over 20 years.
+His responsibilities include the day-to-day management of our field team, ensuring the practical delivery of our fisheries enforcement and river management strategies.

 Originally from Dingwall, John has an in-depth knowledge and understanding of the Ness system.
-Having been a game keeper for 20 years prior to his time on the Ness, John brings a broad understanding of wildlife and countryside issues.
-He is particularly passionate about the promotion of catch and release.
+Having been a game keeper and ghillie for 20 years prior to his time on the Ness, John brings a broad understanding of wildlife and countryside issues.

 Mobile: 07789 006078